waynezhang/Osara-Site/index.markdown

 3. Open `Preference` of Osara from menu bar and set a shortcut.
 4. Try that shortcut in some app!

+# Changelogs

+- 2021/10/17 v1.9.0
+    - Support PageUp(Fn + Up Arrow) and PageDown(Fn + Down Arrow) in search results
+- 2021/10/17 v1.8.0
+    - Experimental Added Remember last used menu.
+It can be turned on from Preference
+    - Fixed Issue Text field can not be focused on sometimes.
+- 2021/05/21 v1.7.1
+    - Truncate long title correctly
+    - Fix text color issue in dark mode
+    - Performance improvement
+- 2021/05/07 v1.7.0
+    - First public release
 ![](media/images/installation.jpg)

 # FAQ